njbooher/NoggBGInfo/README.md

 #How to Use

 The slash command `/noggbg` will print stats to the default chat frame.
-Checking player resilience takes some time so you may have to try the command a few times before the player resilience stats are accurage. `/noggbg c` will announce stats to battleground chat.
+Checking player resilience takes some time so you may have to try the command a few times before the player resilience stats are accurate. `/noggbg c` will announce stats to battleground chat.

 #License
 Copyright (c) 2012, Nick Booher <njbooher@gmail.com>